komarnicki/lands-of-lore-2/readme.md

 ![The Cantina (Low Memory)](https://raw.githubusercontent.com/komarnicki/lands-of-lore-2/master/screenshots/cantina3.png)

-Talk to Baratta and exit Cantina.
+Talk to Baccata and exit Cantina.
 Save the game and quit.
 Restore `bxlaunch.bat` to the original state and simply run the game again.
 Finally go to Video Controlls and the the resolution back to `High`.

 ![Video Controlls](https://raw.githubusercontent.com/komarnicki/lands-of-lore-2/master/screenshots/video_controlls.png)